 Nature in Macelan

-Maclean calls itself 'the Scottish Town in Australia'.
-Many of its street signs are written in Gaelic as well as English.
-Australia's oldest free presbyterian church still holds services for the descendants of the early settlers, and there is a large Scottish cairn constructed from rocks from around Australia and Scotland in the Herb Stanford Memorial Park, overlooking the river in Taloumbi Street.
+Due to the large number of early Scottish settlers, Maclean calls itself Australia's 'Scottish Town'.
+Australia's oldest free Presbyterian church still holds services for the descendants of the early settlers, and there is a large Scottish cairn constructed from rocks from around Australia and Scotland in the Herb Stanford Memorial Park, overlooking the river in Taloumbi Street.

 Maclean's Scottish heritage is further celebrated with Gaelic street signs, tartan painted power poles and the availability of typically Scottish cuisine - such as haggis - at the local pubs.

 Visit during Easter to be a part of the century-old annual Maclean Highlands Gathering and Highland Games.